mvw123/EMF_Sensor/README.md

 CAD A (Rev 0.01) [NOT TESTED] March 2014
 -----------------------------
 First dev release, not tested.
-Board is being produced by oshpark.
-Price for 3 boards (in march 2014) is approximately $25
+The board is being produced by oshpark which ships internationally.
+Price for the minimum 3 boards (in march 2014) is approximately $25

 Ki-CAD created schematic, layout, gebers
 Simetrix simulation file